 HC-series VMs are optimized for applications driven by dense computation, such as implicit finite element analysis, molecular dynamics, and computational chemistry.
 HC VMs feature 44 Intel Xeon Platinum 8168 processor cores, 8 GB of RAM per CPU core, and no hyperthreading.
 The Intel Xeon Platinum platform supports Intel’s rich ecosystem of software tools such as the Intel Math Kernel Library and advanced vector processing capabilities such as AVX-512.

 HC-series VMs feature 100 Gb/sec Mellanox EDR InfiniBand.
 These VMs are connected in a non-blocking fat tree for optimized and consistent RDMA performance.
-These VMs support Adaptive Routing and the Dynamic Connected Transport (DCT, in additional to standard RC and UD transports).
-These features enhance application performance, scalability, and consistency, and usage of them is recommended.
+These VMs support Adaptive Routing and the Dynamic Connected Transport (DCT, in addition to standard RC and UD transports).
+These features enhance application performance, scalability, and consistency, and their usage is recommended.

 |Size||vCPU||Processor||Memory (GiB)||Memory bandwidth GB/s||Base CPU frequency (GHz)||All-cores frequency (GHz, peak)||Single-core frequency (GHz, peak)||RDMA performance (Gb/s)||MPI support||Temp storage (GiB)||Max data disks||Max Ethernet vNICs|

 |Standard_HC44rs||44||Intel Xeon Platinum 8168||352||191||2.7||3.4||3.7||100||All||700||4||8|

 - Overview of HPC on InfiniBand-enabled H-series and N-series VMs.